Vyral/mark-ramey/_posts/2019-03-26-a-qa-with-local-insurance-expert-james-cleveland.md

 {% include youtube.html %}

-If you’ve got questions about insurance, today’s guest can answer them for you.
-We covered a few of them already in our most recent interview.
+<p style="text-align: center;"><em>If you’ve got questions about insurance, today’s guest can answer them for you.
+We covered a few of them already in our most recent interview.</em></p>

 I recently had the privilege to interview James Cleveland from Insurance Services of Central Florida to discuss his role in the insurance industry, along with a few related questions.&nbsp;